WE Charity scandal: Early events

-On April 5, 2020 amidst the COVID-19 Pandemic, the Prime Minister of Canada, Justin Trudeau, and his then-Finance Minister Bill Morneau, held a telephone conversation discussing measures to financially assist the country's student population.
+On April 5, 2020 amidst the COVID-19 pandemic, the Prime Minister of Canada, Justin Trudeau, and his then-Finance Minister Bill Morneau, held a telephone conversation discussing measures to financially assist the country's student population.
 The Finance Department was tasked with devising a series of measures to address these issues.
-This would begin a chain of events involving numerous governmental agencies.
+The previous month, Canada's official statistics bureau Statistics Canada had measured a record-high unemployment rate of 42.1% among returning post-secondary students aged 20 to 24, a third of which had lost their summer jobs due to the COVID-19 pandemic.